 Sherman Oaks Personal Injury

 Personal injury law in California is intended to compensate persons who are injured by the actions of another, whether those actions are negligent or intentional.
-Accidents and injuries are an everyday occurrence in Sherman Oaks and in most instances, someone is legally responsible.
-If you or a loved one has been the victim of an accident that could have been prevented, it is essential to obtain the guidance of a skilled Sherman Oaks personal injury attorney to help you through the process of filing a legal claim.
+If you or a loved one has been the victim of an accident that could have been prevented, it is essential to obtain the guidance of a skilled Sherman Oaks personal injury lawyer to help you through the process of filing a legal claim.
 A personal injury action can be a complex and frustrating experience, and it is best to contact an attorney as soon as possible.
 At the Law Offices of Freeman & Freeman, we are very familiar with the difficulties that the injured and their families face when trying to resolve a personal injury claim.
-Our seasoned personal injury attorney will aggressively fight to protect your rights and hold the responsible party accountable for your injuries.
+Our seasoned Sherman Oaks personal injury lawyers will aggressively fight to protect your rights and hold the responsible party accountable for your injuries.

 Types Of Personal Injury Claims We Handle

 A broad range of claims are included in personal injury actions.
 At the Law Offices of Freeman & Freeman our Sherman Oaks personal injury lawyers represent clients throughout Southern California who have been injured in a wide variety of ways including the following areas:

 - boating accidents

 - wrongful death

 - premises liability

 - elder abuse or neglect and nursing home abuse